AppliedEnergistics/Applied-Energistics-2/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: You found a bug or encountered a crash?
+Please report it here.

 ---